Why it's Important to Take Care of Your Mental Health During the Holidays

 The Struggle to Achieve Better Time Management

-According to the findings of a study conducted by Mixbook, seventy percent of Americans have said that they occasionally do not have the energy to spend the amount of quality time with their loved ones that they would like.
-The fast-paced nature of the holiday season is clearly a factor that can contribute to this problem.
+According to the findings of a study conducted by Mixbook, seventy percent of Americans have said that they occasionally lack the energy to spend the quality time with their loved ones that they would like.
+The fast-paced nature of the holiday season is a factor that can contribute to this problem.

-4. Exhaustion The Christmas preparations can be a lot of work, which can lead to burnout.
-Individuals may experience burnout as a result of their ongoing shopping, cooking, and decorating activities, leaving them with little energy to fully engage with others.
+4. Exhaustion The Christmas preparations can be a lot of work, leading to burnout.
+Individuals may experience burnout due to their ongoing shopping, cooking, and decorating activities, leaving them with little energy to engage with others fully.

-5. Financial Strain It can be a significant financial burden to buy gifts and host get-togethers, which are both common holiday activities.
-Spending too much money can give rise to feelings of anxiety and guilt, both of which have a negative impact on mental health.
+5. Financial Strain It can be a significant financial burden to buy gifts and host get-togethers and everyday holiday activities.
+Spending too much money can give rise to feelings of anxiety and guilt, both of which hurt mental health.

 6. The holiday season generally involves contact with a diverse group of individuals, ranging from family to coworkers to acquaintances, and this might result in feelings of social pressure.
 This can be stressful on one's emotional state, particularly for individuals who struggle with social anxiety or introversion.